 This thesis seeks to add to the knowledge of both labour history and women’s history within New Zealand through an investigation of women’s working lives in the post-war period.
 The thirty years following World War II saw a number of significant changes in New Zealand women’s relationships with the labour market.
 This research will use the example of clerical workers to uncover how women experienced these changes and the ways in which change both drew from, and impacted on, gender roles in New Zealand.
 This dissertation project has received funding from the New Horizons for Women Trust’s Ria McBride Research Award.

-Supervisors: Professor Barbara Brookes and Associate Professor Mark Seymour
+Supervisors: Professor Barbara Brookes and Professor Mark Seymour

 Patrick Coleman BA (Hons), MA (Cant), DipTESOL (Trinity)